Faculty of Geography

 “Everything has to do with Geography” – Judy Martz

-Geography is a forward-thinking department currently consisting of four full-time teachers and one part-time teacher, all committed to enabling students to reach their potential.
+Geography is a forward-thinking department currently consisting of three full-time teachers and two part-time teacher, all committed to enabling students to reach their potential.
 Teachers in our department are passionate about the topics we deliver which include Map Skills, Weather and Climate, and Development in Key Stage 3; AQA syllabus in Key Stage 4 and AQA Geography in Key Stage 5 including fieldwork and topic evaluations.

 KEY STAGE 3